brucek/trolly/README.md

 ## Linting

-This boilerplate project uses ESLint to lint your source.
+This boilerplate project uses ESLint and the [Airbnb styleguide](https://github.com/airbnb/javascript#ecmascript-6-styles) to lint your source.
 To change the rules, edit the .eslintrc file in the root directory, respectively.

 ## Asset server